Daniel Gallegos: Early life and education

 Gallegos was born and raised in Albuquerque, New Mexico, where he graduated from St. Pius X High School (Albuquerque) in 1996.
 Gallegos attended the University of Notre Dame and earned a Bachelor of Business Administration degree in 2000.
 He then attended the University of New Mexico and earned a Master of Science in Physical Education degree in 2001.
 He then attended Notre Dame Law School, where he earned a Juris Doctor degree cum laude in 2005.
 In his third year of law school, Gallegos won the featherweight championship of Notre Dame's famous Bengal Bouts and was awarded the "Dan Adam Award" as the law school's best boxer.
+In 2025, Gallegos graduated with distinction from Georgetown University Law Center with an L.L.M. in National Security Law.

 Career

 Military service

 After law school, Gallegos joined the United States Navy Judge Advocate General's Corps.
 After graduating from the Naval Justice School with honors in 2005, he reported to Naval Air Station Jacksonville as a military prosecutor.
 In 2007, Gallegos deployed to Iraq in support of Operation Iraqi Freedom, where he served as a legal advisor with Multi-National Force – Iraq, Task Force 134.
 In 2008, Gallegos reported as deputy command judge advocate on board (CVN-68).

 In 2010, Gallegos left active duty and joined the United States Navy Reserve.
 As a reserve Navy JAG, he variously served as an operational law attorney with the United States Third Fleet, United States Pacific Fleet, and the United States Sixth Fleet reserve legal offices.
 He also served as staff judge advocate for SEAL Team 17 and for the Navy reserve component of United States Special Operations Command.
 From 2014-2015, Gallegos mobilized to Joint Task Force Guantanamo, where he served as liaison to the International Committee of the Red Cross.

+From 2023-2025, Gallegos was mobilized to the Pentagon to serve as Senior Legal and Policy Advisor within the Office of the Assistant Secretary of Defense for Special Operations and Low-Intensity Conflict (SO/LIC), which falls under the Office of the Under Secretary of Defense for Policy.

+In January 2026, Gallegos was mobilized and detailed to the United States Department of Justice Executive Office of Immigration Review to serve as a Temporary Immigration Judge.